 This is up to individual schools.
 Schools may choose to hold classes one day/week, or as a PE 3-week module.
-In order to participate in tournaments NASP must be taught during the school day.
-After school programs and clubs are permitted as long as NASP is being taught during the school day.
-NASP and the WV DNR prefer the program be taught in PE classes, so the program will be available to all students.
+In order to participate in tournaments NASP® must be taught during the school day for at least 10-hours per year.
+After school programs and clubs are permitted if NASP® is being taught during the school day.
+NASP® and the WV DNR prefer the program be taught in PE classes, so the program will be available to all students.
 Then, schools may opt to host after-school activities and/or clubs for additional training and upcoming tournament competition.